NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 ### Clinical Data Requirements

 For the GDC to release a project there is a minimum number of clinical properties that are required.
-Minimal cross-project GDC requirements include age, gender, and diagnosis information.
-Other requirements may be added when the submitter is approved for submission to the GDC.
+Minimal GDC requirements for each project includes age, gender, and diagnosis information.
+Other [requirements](https://docs.gdc.cancer.gov/Data_Dictionary/viewer/#?view=table-entity-list&anchor=clinical) may be added when the submitter is approved for submission to the GDC.

 [![GDC Data Model Clinical](images/GDC-Data-Model-Clinical.png)](images/GDC-Data-Model-Clinical.png "Click to see the full image.")